 is situated at the confluence of the rivers St. Maurice and St. Lawrence, ninety miles below Montreal, and the same distance above Quebec.
 It is one of the oldest settled towns in Canada, having been founded in 1618.
-It is well laid out, and contains many good buildings, among which are the Court House, the Gaol, the Roman Catholic Church, the Ursuline Convent and the English and the Wesleyan Churches.
-The population of Three Rivers is over 6000.
+It is well laid out, and contains many good buildings, among which are the Court House, the Gaol, the Roman Catholic Church, the Ursuline Convent and the English and Wesleyan Churches.
+The population is 9000.